Sign-up for our email newsletter and stay connected.

-The FS asked the National Forest Foundation (NFF) to assist in hosting ten EADM Regional Partner Roundtables across the country in February and March 2018 with the objective of collecting diverse partner feedback to inform EADM processes on local, regional and national scales.
-The NFF and FS worked closely together to plan, coordinate, and facilitate the roundtables.
-The NFF is preparing a summary report for each of the ten roundtables that captures themes related to challenges and barriers, desired outcomes, and strategies and solutions.
-The NFF is also preparing a national report that synthesizes themes emerging from partner input at all of the roundtables.
+The USDA Forest Service (USFS) asked the National Forest Foundation (NFF) to assist in hosting ten EADM Regional Partner Roundtables across the country in February and March 2018 with the objective of collecting diverse partner feedback to inform EADM processes on local, regional and national scales.
+The NFF and USFS worked closely together to plan, coordinate, and facilitate the roundtables.
+The NFF prepared a summary report for each of the ten roundtables that capture themes related to challenges and barriers, desired outcomes, and strategies and solutions within each region as well as a national summary.

-The specific purposes of the Regional Partner Roundtables are:
+The specific purposes of the Regional Partner Roundtables were to:

-The Roundtables are a major piece of the USDA Forest Service’s strategy to involve the public and partners in its EADM effort.
-The Agency invited highly-engaged partner organizations, Tribes, governmental representatives and businesses to participate in the roundtables.
-The USDA Forest Service also requested formal comments from all members of the public in response to an Advanced Notice of Proposed Rulemaking (ANPR) in January 2018 regarding the National Environmental Policy Act, and is working toward issuing a proposed rule in May 2018 for additional comment.
+The USFS invited highly-engaged partner organizations, Tribes, governmental representatives and businesses to participate in the roundtables.
+The USFS also requested formal comments from all members of the public in response to an Advanced Notice of Proposed Rulemaking (ANPR) in January 2018 regarding the National Environmental Policy Act, and is working toward issuing a proposed rule for additional comment.